dtekcth/data101/src/introduction/getting_started.md

 ### Chalmers Apps

 Sometimes you need special software or more computer power for a lab.
-It is almost always possible to use the computers at school but it is also possible to access them remotely from home using the Windows app or on Linux, through your browser.
+It is almost always possible to use the computers at school but it is also possible to access them remotely from home using _Windows App_ or on Linux, through your browser.
 For more information see our chapter on [Chalmers Apps](../studies/chalmers_apps.md)

 ### Schedule: TimeEdit